zjigin/SDEChallenge/README.md

-# SDE Challenge
+# PaytmLabs SDE Challenge

-1. Coding task:
+## Coding Question

-    In object-oriented and functional programming, an immutable object is an object whose state cannot be modified after it is created.
-This is in contrast to a mutable object which can be modified after it is created.

-    Classes should be immutable unless there's a very good reason to make them mutable.
-If a class cannot be made immutable, limit its mutability as much as possible.
-The JDK contains many immutable classes, including String, the boxed primitive classes, and BigInteger and etc. Basically the immutable classes are less prone to error.

-    Please implement an immutable queue with the following api:

-    Scala Version:
-    ```scala
-	trait Queue[T] {
-	  def isEmpty: Boolean
-	  def enQueue(t: T): Queue[T]
-	  # Removes the element at the beginning of the immutable queue, and returns the new queue.
-	  def deQueue(): Queue[T]
-	  def head: Option[T]
-	}
-	object Queue {
-	  def empty[T]: Queue[T] = ???
-	}
-    ```

-    Java Version:
-    ```java
-	public interface Queue[T] {
-	    public Queue<T> enQueue(T t);
-	    #Removes the element at the beginning of the immutable queue, and returns the new queue.
-	    public Queue<T> deQueue();
-	    public T head();
-	    public boolean isEmpty();
-	}
-    ```

-    pls refer to question_1.scala for the solution. key points:
-    1) understand the immutable concept.
-Make sure a new reference is used in their test cases after enQueue/deQueue. e.g.
-    ```scala
-       val q2 = q1.insert(1)
-    ```

-    and the original queue shouldn't be changed by enQueue/deQueue action.

-    2) checking complexity.
-    ```scala
-    	// O(1)
-	def isEmpty: Boolean
-	// O(1)
-	def enQueue(t: T): Queue[T]
-	// O(1)
-	def head: Option[T]
-	// O(1) amortised
-	def deQueue: Queue[T]
-    ```
+Write an interface for a data structure that can provide the moving average of the last N elements added, add elements to the structure and get access to the elements.
+Provide an efficient implementation the interface for the data structure.

+### Minimum Requirements

+1. Provide separate interface (IE `interface`/`trait`) with documentation for the data structure
+2. Provide implementation for the interface
+3. Provide any additional explanation about the interface and implementation in a README file.

+## Design Question

-2. Design Question: Design A Google Analytic like Backend System.
+Design A Google Analytic like Backend System.
 We need to provide Google Analytic like services to our customers.
 Pls provide a high level solution design for the backend system.
 Feel free to choose any open source tools as you want.

-	The system needs to:
+### Requirements

-	1) handle large write volume: Billions write events per day.
+1. Handle large write volume: Billions write events per day.

-	2) handle large read/query volume: Millions merchants want to get insight about their business.
+2. Handle large read/query volume: Millions merchants want to get insight about their business.
 Read/Query patterns are time-series related metrics.

-	3) provide metrics to customers with at most one hour delay.
+3. Provide metrics to customers with at most one hour delay.

-	4) run with minimum downtime.
+4. Run with minimum downtime.

-	5) have the ability to reprocess historical data in case of bugs in the processing logic.
+5. Have the ability to reprocess historical data in case of bugs in the processing logic.